Course Accommodation, Directions and Other Specifics

 Lismore Taxi Service

 Operates 24 hours a day, 7 days a week.
-Contact Lismore Taxi: 131 008 or email info@lismoretaxi.com.au
+Contact Lismore Taxi: (02) 6621 2618, email [email protected] or website www.lismoretaxis.com.au.
+The approximate cost of a taxi from Lismore to The Channon is $75 AUD.

 Institute Policies